SamuelEzra/jenkins-scm/README.md

 # jenkins-scm

-Jenkins is a helpful CI/CD tool.
+Jenkins is a helpful CI/CD tool